OOPSpam/blog/_posts/2023-02-01-webflow-contactform-spam.md

 I'll be using Zapier for this tutorial, but you can do this with Make or any other automation platforms.

-If you wish to skip the steps below, use [the template](https://zapier.com/apps/email/integrations/webflow/1170002/spam-check-new-webflow-contact-form-submissions-with-oopspam-and-send-outbound-emails) we created for a quick start.
+If you wish to skip the steps below, use [the template](https://zapier.com/apps/email/integrations/webflow/1170002/spam-check-new-webflow-contact-form-submissions-with-oopspam-and-send-outbound-emails) we created for a quick start:

 <zapier-zap-templates
   theme="light"